sambee-coding/sambee-coding/README.md

 ## About Me

-I'm Samrawit, a Computer Science student at Bahir Dar University building under the brand **Sambee** focused on calm, creative, and useful digital experiences and solving problems that i found around me with the skill i have .
+I'm Samrawit, a Computer Science student at Bahir Dar University building under the brand **Sambee** focused on calm, creative,  useful digital experiences and solving problems that i found around me with the skill i have .

 - FullStack Developer
 - UI/UX Design learner